top of page

 User research

-I enjoy interviewing the people who will end up using the product or service I am working on.
+I enjoy interviewing the people who will ultimately use the product or service I am working on.
 Observing people in their environment, asking clarifying questions, validating assumptions, gathering quantitative and qualitative feedback to improve the overall design of the final product are all part of my process.

 Journey mapping

-Mapping the users' journey and their experience along the way is something I enjoy doing as part of my design process.
+Mapping users' journeys and experiences along the way is something I enjoy as part of my design process.
 It's a vital artifact that can inform product teams about gaps in an experience, user pain points, and opportunities for improvements to name a few.
 Whether it is service blueprints, customer journeys, or experience journeys; mapping can allow organizations to think critically about their users' needs.

 Journey Mapping-x2.jpg